 And this quirk didn't stop with drinking vessels: It progressed over to metal plates and dishes and servingware.

-I began tasting a metallic or coppery tank whenever food was served with a metal spoon scraped fresh from a metal bowl.
+I began tasting a metallic or coppery tang whenever food was served with a metal spoon scraped fresh from a metal bowl.
 Sizzling metal platters?
 Eating off of them became impossible.
 If you scraped a knife and fork across each other, a nerve was set off inside me.
 If I did it, I would have to get another pair of utensils to eat with.
 Eating Spumoni out of a chilled metal dish in an Italian restaurant?
 Nope, none for me, thanks.

 I can still smell that vile scent and taste that distinctive metallic tang at the mere sight of cups made of metal.